i-doit/knowledge-base/docs/en/i-doit-add-ons/flows/index.md

 Trigger bestimmen wann ein FLow ausgeführt wird.
 Es ist nur ein Trigger pro Flow möglich.

+!!! success ""
     === "Time based"
         The action is executed as soon as the date and time are reached.
 It can be repeated regularly.
 An end date or a maximum number can also be set.

     === "Button"
         The action is executed as soon as the button is clicked.
 The button is displayed in the action bar of the object if the conditions are met.

     === "Object Event"
         The action is executed when a specific CMDB status is set.
 It can also be filtered according to specific object types.

     === "Category Event"
         The action is executed when categories or entries are edited.
 It can also be set so that it is only executed when certain categories or attributes are edited.

 ### Conditions types

 No condition needs to be selected.
 In addition, conditions can be linked and nested with **AND** and **OR**.

+!!! warning ""
     === "Logical conditions"
         Several logical conditions can be added to link or nest conditions.

     === "Object based"
         The action is only triggered for objects that fulfill the defined attribute-based conditions.

     === "Time based"
         The action is only triggered at or within a defined time period.

     === "User / User group based"
         The action is only triggered if it is triggered by selected persons or members of person groups.

 ### Action types

 At least one action must be defined.

+!!! note ""
     === "Call API"
         The action executes a defined API call.
 The API call requires a URL, a method and authorization details.

     === "Send E-Mail"
         The action sends an e-mail to specific recipients.
 A subject is required.

     === "Create object"
         The action creates a new object.
 It is possible to store attributes for categories.

     === "Update object"
         The action updates attributes for existing objects.

 ## Logs